Writing Tasks

 expressions.

-Environment variables can also be used as usually.
+Environment variables can also be used as usual.

 Pattern Matching Example